gtk-rs/gtk4-rs/book/src/meson.md

 # Building with Meson

 So far we have been using Cargo and `build.rs` to compile our GResources.
-While this works great for development, it has limitations when distributing your app:
+While this works great for simple setups, it has limitations when distributing your app:

 - Resources are embedded into the binary at compile time
 - No support for system integration (desktop files, icons, GSettings schemas)
 - Difficult to integrate with distribution packaging systems

+That's why we will start relying on [Meson](https://mesonbuild.com/).
-[Meson](https://mesonbuild.com/) is a build system used by most GNOME projects.
+Meson is a build system used by most GNOME projects.
+We'll find out how it works as we go, however you can also read this [tutorial](https://mesonbuild.com/Tutorial.html) in case you want to prepare in advance.
 It provides:

 - Dynamic GResource loading from installed locations